 Artist and Entrepreneur Aumna Iqbal premieres the role of Clara Schumann in Ghost Variations with OperaRox this August.
 She also co-directs the premiere of new microopera The Times are Nightfall, opening July 1st.
 The intrepid mezzo has performed with The Industry, the LA Philharmonic, Pacific Opera Project, and Pacific Symphony.
 Read More

-Mezzo Alaina Logee is a returning member of the Cantanti Project, previously seen in Alcina, Spring's Awakening, and Her Story.
-Most recently she has performed roles such as the Countess in Le nozze di Figaro and the title role of Suor Angelica with New York Lyric Opera.
-She has performed with Des Moines Metro Opera, Sarasota Opera, and Siena Summer Music Festival.
+Originally from Paris, Texas, and now a resident of New York, Alaina Logee has sung with several companies city-wide performing roles such as the Countess in Le Nozze di Figaro and the title role of Suor Angelica with New York Lyric Opera.
+She has been seen in Des Moines Metro Opera, Sarasota Opera, and Siena Summer Music Festival.
 Miss Logee is a graduate of Texas Tech University and is currently a student of Mark Oswald.
+Upcoming performances include Haydn’s Lord Nelson Mass with the Cornerstone Chorale as the Alto soloist and as Third Lady in Mozart’s Magic Flute in Weimar.
+This is her fourth appearance with Cantanti Project.
 Read More